 \subsection{Reconstruction Attacks}

-\Citet{dinur2003revealing} firstly reported the reconstruction attack, which attempts to reconstruct the statistical database from the private query results of linear statistics.
-After that, a large number of follow-up works investigated the reconstruction attack~\cite{dwork2017exposed,dwork2013algorithmic}, which provides favorable guidance in the theoretical development of a rigorous approach to the private publishing of statistical aggregate data.

-With the continuous advancements and research interests in the field, reconstruction attacks on several different types of original data, such as social links~\cite{ghasemikomishani2016pptd}, encrypted data~\cite{kellaris2016generic} or image data~\cite{mai2019reconstruction}, are prevalent.
-Next, we aim to summarize the privacy-aware reconstruction of the statistical database.
+\Citet{dinur2003revealing} first reported the reconstruction attack, which attempts to reconstruct the statistical database from the private query results of linear statistics.
+After that, a large number of follow-up works investigated the reconstruction attack~\cite{dwork2017exposed}, which provides favorable guidance in the theoretical development of a rigorous approach to the private publishing of statistical aggregate data.
+With the continuous advances and research interests in the field, reconstruction attacks on various types of original data, such as social links~\cite{ghasemikomishani2016pptd}, encrypted data~\cite{kellaris2016generic} or image data~\cite{mai2019reconstruction}, are widespread.
 The reconstruction attack can be defined as follows~\cite{dinur2003revealing,dwork2017exposed}.

-\begin{definition}[Reconstruction Attack] Consider an $n$-row database of $n$ individuals, each row contains a unique identifier and information ($x_{i}$, $s_{i}$).
-The sensitive bit denoted by $s_{i}$ is with some private information, while the remaining parts of the row are represented by $x_{i}$ can be regarded as available and public.
-Considering that $s$ is represented as the column vector of the sensitive bits in the database, the goal of the reconstruction attack is to generate a vector $s'$ of all $n$ bits that agree with $s$ as much as possible. \end{definition}
+\begin{definition}[Reconstruction Attack] Consider a database with $n$-record, where each record contains a unique identifier and information ($q_{i}$, $s_{i}$).
+The sensitive bit, denoted by $s_{i}$, contains some private information, while the remaining parts of the record, denoted by $q_{i}$, can be considered as available and public.
+Given that $s$ is the column vector of the sensitive bits in the database, the goal of the reconstruction attack is to generate a vector $s'$ of all $n$ bits that match $s$ as closely as possible. \end{definition}

-From~\Cref{def:RA}, it can be concluded that reconstruction attack attempts to determine the sensitive bits of individuals in the database on which the private queries are conducted.
-By Using several query methods to infer the sensitive value, reconstruction attack methods can be mainly divided into linear query and range query, as discussed later in \Cref{recAttackLQ} and \Cref{reconstructionrq} respectively.
-In addition to the two mainstream methods, there are other ML-based reconstruction attack methods.
-Based on \emph{Generative Adversarial Network} (GAN), \Citet{hitaj2017deep} can generate the prototype samples of the training set even if with the protection of differential privacy.
-Besides, \citet{phong2017privacy} launched a reconstruction attack by inspecting the similarity between local model which is uploaded to the server and the original global model.
-But these works suffer from the adversary with rich auxiliary information or all records are analogous in the ML model, hence these methods have not been adopted widely.
+From~\Cref{def:RA}, we can conclude that reconstruction attack attempts to determine the sensitive bits of individuals in the database on which the private queries are performed.
+By using multiple query methods to infer the sensitive value, reconstruction attack methods can be broadly divided into linear query and range query, as discussed later in \Cref{recAttackLQ} and \Cref{reconstructionrq} respectively.

+In addition to the two mainstream methods, there are also reconstruction attacks specifically targeting privacy-preserving ML models, which are discussed in ~\Cref{mlrecon}.